grzpab/ts-envvar/README.md

 ### assertNonNullable
 This function acts as a TypeScript assertion for non-nullable values:
-* if the provided value is nullable, throw an error,
+* if the provided value is nullable, it throws an error,
-* if the provided value is non-nullable, assert its type to be non-nullable.
+* if the provided value is non-nullable, it asserts its type to be non-nullable.

 An exemplary usage:
 ```typescript